 Technique D-1 aims at adapting the transmission power or PSD of downlink signals and channels dynamically, by enhancing the related configuration to the UE (e.g. considering power offsets that account for potential power adaptation) and/or enhancing the UE feedback (e.g. CSI report) to assist NW energy saving operation.
-The technique may be applicable to PDSCH, CSI-RS, DMRS, broadcast channels/signals (e.g., SSB/SI/paging).
+The technique may be applicable to one or more of PDSCH, CSI-RS, DMRS, broadcast channels/signals (e.g., SSB/SI/paging).
 Enhancements for updating the power offset values between various signals and channels, e.g., CSI-RS to SSB, or PDSCH to CSI-RS using lower layer signaling.

 6.4.X.2 Analysis of performance and impacts